dh7qc/Python-Text-Editor/README.md

 # Text-Editor
-Python Text Editor using Tkinter
+Python Text Editor using Tkinter with tab functionality.

 Made using Python 3.4.3 on Windows